mlflow/mlflow/docs/source/tracking.rst

 .. code:: python

     # Launch a run.
 The experiment ID is inferred from the MLFLOW_EXPERIMENT_ID environment
-    # variable, or from the --experiment-id parameter passed to the Databricks CLI (the latter
+    # variable, or from the --experiment-id parameter passed to the MLflow CLI (the latter
     # taking precedence)
     with mlflow.start_run():
         mlflow.log_parameter("a", 1)